denzelmarkeise/magicdownloader/README.md

 # magicdownloader
-Automates the organization of files in the Downloads folder.
+Automates the organization of files & folders in the Downloads folder.
 Overview

-Magic Downloader is a script designed for users to automate the organization of files in the Downloads folder.
+Magic Downloader is a script designed for users to automate the organization of files & folders in the Downloads folder.
 ![magicdlss](https://github.com/denzelmarkeise/magicdownloader/assets/137828085/e0b89a36-a952-4f22-bc3d-2125509c2825)

 Features

-    Automatic Organization: Files in the Downloads folder are automatically sorted into subdirectories based on their types (e.g., documents, images, videos) for a neat and structured file organization.
+    Automatic Organization: Files & Folders in the Downloads folder are automatically sorted into subdirectories based on their types (e.g., documents, images, videos) for a neat and structured file organization.
     Continuous Monitoring: The script can run in the background depending on yor OS.
     Customizable: Users can easily customize the Python file organization script and adapt it to their specific preferences and directory structures.